Agents

 Script

-If there is a Sample setup script it will be executed within the default sandbox environment after any Sample files are copied into the environment.
+If there is a Sample setup bash script it will be executed within the default sandbox environment after any Sample files are copied into the environment.
 The setup field can be either the script contents, a file path containing the script, or a base64 encoded Data URL.

 Docker Configuration